WANGYue0216/Group10_MSDA8001_Dissertation/README.md

    Upon container startup, the terminal will display a URL (e.g., `http://127.0.0.1:8888/?token=...`).
 Open this URL in a browser to access the Jupyter interface and view files in `/home/jovyan/work`.

 5. **Execute Analysis**
-   - Review pre-computed DIC results in `DIC_Folder` to identify the best model among M0-M6 (typically M5).
+   - Review pre-computed DIC results in `DIC_Folder` to identify the best model among M0-M6.
    - Open `HDDM_Compare.ipynb` and run each cell to validate DIC results, assess model fit quality, PPC, and convergence diagnostics, confirming M5 as the best model.
    - Open `m5_HDDM.ipynb` and run each cell to analyze M5’s convergence, PPC, and parameter inference.
    - Ensure `HDDM_InconStim_6Frame.csv` is in the correct path; Notebooks will load the data automatically.

 6. **Result Interpretation**
-   - Lower DIC values indicate better model fit, with M5 typically being the best.
+   - Lower DIC values indicate better model fit.
    - Verify MCMC convergence using trace plots, Gelman-Rubin statistic (R̂≈1.01), and effective sample size (ESS≥400).
    - PPC plots compare model-predicted and actual reaction time distributions.
    - ROPE+HDI methods assess the practical significance of parameter estimates.